 Music might help because pain is stronger when you’re stressed.
-The most effective music for reducing pain is music that the patient likes.
 This might be because it is the music that makes that person happiest and so less stressed.
-Music reduces stress and as a result reduces pain.
+It reduces stress and as a result reduces pain.

 Music and Sleep

-Music can help people with insomnia.
-Music makes it easier to fall asleep and improves sleep quality.
+Music can help people with [wiki]insomnia[/wiki].
 For this to work, the music has to be gentle.
 Psychologists have found that people’s heartbeat slows to match the speed of the music.
+Music makes it easier to fall asleep and improves sleep quality.
 When your heartbeat is slower (about 60 beats per minute), you fall asleep.
 The effect works in lots of people, from children to older people.